JaMarcus Shephard: Western Kentucky

 After working at the National Center for Drug-Free Sport for four years, Shephard decided to accept a volunteer coaching position on Willie Taggart's staff at Western Kentucky.
 After Taggart was hired to be the head coach at South Florida, Shephard decided to stay at Western Kentucky under new head coach Bobby Petrino as an offensive quality control assistant working with the wide receivers on shifting the Hilltoppers from a heavy-run offense to a more balanced one.
 Shephard was promoted to wide receivers coach in 2014, this time on newly hired head coach Jeff Brohm's staff.
 He was also promoted to special teams coach for the 2015 season.

 Washington State

 After Hilltoppers offensive coordinator Tyson Helton resigned to accept an assistant coaching position at USC on his brother Clay's staff, Shephard was offered a promotion to offensive coordinator.
 Shephard declined the promotion and instead accepted a position on Mike Leach's staff at Washington State as the inside wide receivers coach.

 Purdue

 After Jeff Brohm was hired to be the next head coach at Purdue, Shephard joined his staff as the wide receivers coach and passing game coordinator.
 He was promoted to co-offensive coordinator in 2018 following the resignation of Tony Levine.

 Washington

-On January 12, 2022, it was announced that Shepard would join the Washington Huskies as the associate head coach, passing game coordinator, and wide receivers coach.
+On January 12, 2022, it was announced that Shephard would join the Washington Huskies as the associate head coach, passing game coordinator, and wide receivers coach.